dickie/FEX/README.md

 See directory doc for more information.

-If you have comments, suggestions, requests, etc, send me an e-mail: framstag@rus.uni-stuttgart.de

 Or fex some nice, funny, interesting videos (eg cute pets) to this address :-)